hcliedtke/bayestrace/README.md

 <img width="839" alt="Screenshot 2024-05-25 at 19 10 33" src="https://github.com/hcliedtke/bayestrace/assets/28728517/39bc3aea-5fcf-4526-a511-76f11c27e5b2">

+### Usage

+A lite version of BayesTrace can be accessed [here](https://hcliedtke.shinyapps.io/BayesTrace/).
+This version is limited to 1Gb of memory.
+A version with more capacity will be launched soon. alternatively, the content of this repository can be cloned/downloaded and the app can be run locally via R-Studio.
+Those unfamiliar with running shiny apps, see more [here](https://www.r-bloggers.com/2021/04/run-shiny-apps-locally/).

+Users need only set the path to the working directory that contain the following mandatory files:

+* tree file
+* traits file
+* .Log.txt output file
+* .Shedule.txt output file

+If available, the following optional files can also be included in the directory

+* Stones file

+Once the BayesTraits outputs have been uploaded, hit "Generate report" to build a .html file with the BayesTrace report.

 ## The R package

 Underneath the shiny app, lies an R package with basic functions to read BayesTraits files into R, and most importantly to generate the HTML reporting summary, just like the shiny app does.
 For large MCMC files, or for customizing outputs, the R package might be more appropriate.